fmidev/aviation-message-archiver/src/doc/README.md

 ## Getting started

-Next steps guide you to test the application with example [configuration](#application-configuration) using H2 (in-memory) or PostGIS database engine.
+The next steps guide you to test the application with example [configuration](#application-configuration) using H2 (in-memory) or PostGIS database engine.

 1. After cloning the code repository, build the application with [Maven](https://maven.apache.org/).